aorinevo/nyc-node-demo-reappsjs/README.md

 ## Introduction
-ReappsJS is an NPM module that exposes a set of command-line utilities for installing, updating, building, and running Macy's applications.
+ReappsJS is an NPM module that exposes a set of command-line utilities for installing, updating, building, and running Macy's and Bloomingdale's applications.
 Checkout the Basic Usage section for an example use case.

 | Automation      | Status   |
 |-----------------|----------|